Project Builders Youth Builders

 More than 80 percent of the American population lives in cities and suburban areas, and this number will increase every year.

-Project Petals is working to ensure that communities in under-resourced and minority areas are environmentally and economically sound.
+Project Petals is working to ensure that communities in under-resourced areas are environmentally and economically sound.

 More than 54 percent of the world’s population lives in urban areas.
 Both rural and subsections of urban areas are economically disadvantaged and environmentally vulnerable with little to no resources.
 Project Petals is working to bring awareness around these world issues.

 What we do?